 In it’s 25th year, Disney’s smash hit musical The Lion King is a spectacular visual feast, which transports audiences on The Lion King theatre breaks to a dazzling world which explodes with glorious colours, stunning effects and enchanting music.
-Now Booking to June 2024!
+Now booking theatre and hotel packages to October 2024!

 The Lion King Theatre Breaks and Hotel Packages in 2023